 AAD or O365 account

 Depending on your needs, you might need more than one account.
-The scenario below calls for three, but the important thing to remember is to have at least one account per subscription.
+The important thing to remember is to have at least one account per subscription.
 It is possible to have the same account for several subscriptions, but the isolation of different account for production and non-productions, calls for at least two.

 The new account must be part of the Contributor Role for the subscription you will use it in.
 This is only needed during the installation and registration process.
 After that step, the account can be downgraded.